breatheco-de/exercise-terminal-challenge/thecmdchallenge/kamehameha/dragon-ball-jokes.md

-Where do you put Vegeta after you kill him?
-In the Frieza.

 What did Beerus say to Goku?
 Why don't you tell your son to "Gohan" home.

 How many Super Saiyans does it take to change a light bulb?
 Just one, but it will take him five episodes.